The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 • Improves the spiritual connections: Meditation and regular prayer build faith and increase your spirituality.

-• Improves self-awareness Reflection in silence allows better decision-making and emotional control.
+• Improves self-awareness.
+Reflection in silence allows better decision-making and emotional control.

 • Enhances the clarity and focus of your mind: The calmness of your mind helps you stay alert and resist impulse-driven behaviors.